superlativeinstruments/manuals.playsuperlative.com/SB01/arpeggiator.md

 You can switch modes while the Arpeggiator is playing.

-Use the `HOLD` button to lock notes into the Arpeggiator and free your hands for knob twiddling
+Use the `HOLD` button to latch notes into the Arpeggiator and free hands for adjusting the sound

 To disable the Arpeggiator, press the currently illuminated Arpeggiator mode button